-Most adults whose gums are in good health — and whose overall general health is strong — are good candidates for dental implants.
+Most adults whose jaw and gums are in good health — and whose overall general health is strong — are good candidates for dental implants.
+With modern advancements in holistic tooth replacement, even if your jaw needs a bit of help to take a dental implant properly, dental bone grafting can make most people viable candidates for dental implants.

-There are, however, some people who may not be.
+There are, however, some people who may not be eligible to undergo the process of dental implant surgery.
+This includes especially people with chronic diseases and immunodeficiencies.
 Please consult with your trusted local oral surgeon to further discuss specifics.

-Here are five reasons why a person may not be a good implant candidate.
+Here are five reasons why a person may not be a good candidate for dental implants:

 In talking about radiotherapy, we are referring to the types of therapies often used for cancers of the mouth or jaw.
 The radiation and high-energy rays used to combat cancer cells can make the jaw more susceptible to fracture.
 Any time the jaw is compromised in that way, we take caution in what we can recommend in the world of oral surgery.
 Each case is unique, certainly, but if you have had radiation therapy within a few years on that part of your body, chances are high that we would recommend against implants.

 Radiation therapy is a double-edged sword, as it kills cancerous cells (good) but also damages healthy cells (bad).
 After radiation therapy, your body may not have the resources for your jaw to take a dental implant.
 And if your jaw can’t fuse around the root of the dental implant, it can cause a series of complications that can lead to even further damage.
 In cases of illness-induced jaw deterioration, there may be alternative options for dental implant surgery, like the All-on-Four dentures, or mini implants.